What is a Database Administrator?

 Job Demand for Database Administrators

-In the United States, there were 119,500 jobs for Database Administrator in 2016.
+In 2016, there was an estimated number of 119,500 jobs for Database Administrator in 2016 (in the United States).
 New jobs are being produced at a rate of 11.5% which is above the national average.
 The Bureau of Labor Statistics predicts 13,700 new jobs for Database Administrator by 2026.
-Due to new job openings and attrition, there will be an estimated 9,300 positions for Database Administrator per year.
+Due to new job openings and attrition, there will be an average of 9,300 job openings in this field each year.

 The states with the most job growth for Database Administrator are Utah, Washington, and Colorado.
 Watch out if you plan on working in Alaska, Vermont, or Wyoming.
 These states have the worst job growth for this type of profession.